cometbft/cometbft/spec/consensus/reactor/reactor.md

 ## Problem Statement (TODO: better title)

 > **TODO**: a big, TODO.

 Here we show that "Best-Effort Superseded communication" + GST implies "Eventual $\Delta$-Timely Superseded communication", needed by the consensus protocol to make progress.
 In other words we show that

-[REQ-CONS-GOSSIP-BROADCAST.1] + [REQ-CONS-GOSSIP-BROADCAST.2] + [REQ-CONS-GOSSIP-KEEP_NON_SUPERSEDED] implies "Eventual $\Delta$-Timely Superseded communication"
+[REQ-CONS-GOSSIP-BROADCAST.1] + [REQ-CONS-GOSSIP-BROADCAST.2] + [REQ-CONS-GOSSIP-DELIVERY.1] + [REQ-CONS-GOSSIP-DELIVERY.2] + GST implies "Eventual $\Delta$-Timely Superseded communication"

 # Part III: GOSSIP requirements and provisions
-GOSSIP, the Consensus Reactor Communication Layer, provides on its northbound interface the facilities for CONS to communicate with other nodes by sending messages and by receiving callbacks when conditions specified in the algorithm are met.
+GOSSIP, the Consensus Reactor Communication Layer, provides on its northbound interface the facilities for CONS to communicate with other nodes by sending gossiping the messages broadcast by CONS and accumulating the gossiped messages while they have not been superseded.
-On its southbound interface, GOSSIP relies on the P2P layer to transfer messages to other nodes.
+On its southbound interface, GOSSIP relies on the P2P layer to implement the gossiping.

-## Northbound Interaction
+## Northbound Interaction - GOSSIP-I
 Northbound interaction is performed through GOSSIP-I, whose vocabulary has been already [defined](#gossip-i-vocabulary).

 Next we enumerate what is required and provided from the point of view of GOSSIP as a means to detect mismatches between CONS and GOSSIP.

-### Requires from CONS - GOSSIP-I
+### Requires from CONS
 Because connections and disconnections may happen continuously and the total membership of the system is not knowable, reliably delivering messages in this scenario would require buffering messages indefinitely, in order to pass them on to any nodes that might be connected in the future.
 Since buffering must be limited, GOSSIP needs to know which messages have been superseded and can be dropped, and that the number of non-superseded messages at any point in time is bounded.